 If an artist is following a current fad, then their work will inevitably lack longevity once art trends move on.
 Although creating art that taps into a popular aesthetic may be profitable in the short-term, if an artist is known only for this type of work then their career doesn’t show great promise for the future.
 Instead, look for artists whose work shows an evolution and a deeper line of enquiry – a sustained exploration of ideas, techniques, or styles, which show gradual development.
 This will indicate whether their practice will continue to evolve, and goes beyond current trends.

-An artist who clearly possesses a pioneering spirit and a willingness to experiment will often produce work that is more impressive and stimulating.
+An artist who possesses a pioneering spirit and a willingness to experiment will often produce work that is more impressive and stimulating.
 Their keen approach to pushing boundaries shows that they are not afraid of the unknown, and indicates a greater potential to create something unexpected.
 They are happy to create work that is not “on-trend” in their pursuit of exploring different ideas, without concern for what is fashionable or commercial.
 If they create outstanding work, people will nonetheless be interested in it and it could enhance their reputation as a pioneer.

 A consistent focus, be that in ideas or material, is often a sign of a sophisticated artistic practice.
 This could present as a continuous line of enquiry – the pursuit of particular concepts, subjects or interests across the artist’s oeuvre.
 Alternatively, if the artist follows a more process-led practice and is primarily inspired by exploring their materials and techniques, then they must demonstrate a mastery of their medium.
 This level of focus leads to consistent development in their work, which cannot be achieved if the artist is prone to deviating their ideas or materials from project to project.

 While they have a clear focus, high-quality artists also go beyond making only one type of work repeatedly.
-The sign of an exceptionally creative individual is an ability to evolve and respond to shifting contexts.
+The sign of an exceptionally creative individual is the ability to evolve and respond to shifting contexts.
 The work they produce across their career is guided by a particular focus, but shows development in both their chosen medium and as their ideas mature and expand.
 Being versatile in this way indicates that an artist is up to the challenge of responding to different opportunities or project requirements.
 A new context inspires them to create different work, rather than being trapped within their standard repertoire.

-Naturally, no artist will meet every criteria in its full capacity – each artist has their own strengths, and unique approach to their practice.
+Naturally, no artist will meet every criterion in its full capacity – each artist has their own strengths, and unique approach to their practice.
 Without knowing the art market, it is challenging to source artists that meet even most of the criteria.
 Therefore, while Artelier's twelve considerations are a comprehensive guide to the qualities that indicate a great artist, further skill is required to weigh them up against an individual.
-Ultimately, the decision should be made through balancing the attributes of an artist, and being clear on what is important for the project.
+Ultimately, the decision should be made through balancing the attributes of an artist and being clear on what is important for the project.
 An art consultant can help you navigate the market, discovering an artist who offers a superior quality of work and brings great value to the project.